2024年10月14日月曜日

 Looking at recent movements

-Last week's NYDow's weekly chart was a positive line.
-The daily chart is above the 200-day line and the clouds of the Ichimoku Kinko Hyo.
-The NASDAQ has a positive weekly line.
-The daily price is above the 200-day line and the Ichimoku cloud.
-This week, we will focus on whether or not the NY Dow can keep above the 25-day line.
+The weekly leg of the NYDow was positive last week.
+The daily chart is above the 200-day line and above the clouds of the Ichimoku Chart.
+The NASDAQ's weekly leg was positive last week.
+The daily chart is above the 200-day line and above the equilibrium cloud.
+This week, the focus will be on whether or not the NY Dow can keep above the 25-day line.

-As a result of the announcement of quarterly financial results, the forecasted ROE of the Nikkei 225 indexes came in at +9.0%, an improvement of 0.1 percentage points from three months ago.
-Profit growth was +11.6%, an improvement of +2.67 percentage points from three months ago.
+As a result of the earnings announcements, the forecasted ROE for the Nikkei 225 index came in at +8.7%, a deterioration of 0.2 percentage points from three months ago.
+The profit growth rate was +2.2%, an improvement of 1.5 percentage points from three months ago.

-The U.S. long-term interest rate fell and the interest rate differential between Japan and the U.S. narrowed to 3.47 from 3.54, but the dollar moved against the yen in the range of ¥148 to ¥151.
-The dollar index rose +0.95% for the week.
+U.S. long-term interest rates declined and the interest rate differential between the U.S. and Japan narrowed from 2.87 to 2.82, moving the yen against the dollar in the range of ¥143 to ¥140.
+The dollar index fell -0.07% for the week.

-The second week of March was likely oversold, the third week of March was likely overbought, and this week is expected to be oversold.
-Last week, of the five points, and were bullish.
-This week,. and are expected to have an impact.
+The first week of September was oversold, the second week of September was likely oversold, and this week is expected to be oversold.
+Last week, of the five points, was bullish and and were bearish.

 [Technical viewpoint]

-From a technical perspective, the Japanese market is overvalued by 6.5 point in the medium to long term in terms of the difference in 200-day divergence from the NASDAQ (about 2660 yen when converted to the Nikkei 225).
-On the other hand, the difference in the 200-day divergence from the NYDow is 10.6 points (about 4330 yen in terms of the Nikkei average) overvalued in the medium to long term.
+Looking at the Japanese market from a technical perspective, it is undervalued by 10.1 points in the medium to long term in terms of the difference in the 200-day divergence rate from the NASDAQ (about 3,690 yen when converted to the Nikkei 225).
+On the other hand, the difference in the 200-day divergence from the NYDow is undervalued by 8.8 points in the medium to long term (about 3,220 yen when calculated for the Nikkei 225).

-The Japanese market turned overvalued relative to the U.S. market.
-The VIX, a measure of U.S. market volatility, declined to a weekly low of 13.1.
-The Nikkei VI declined to a weekly low of 18.5.
-The U.S. market is optimistic and so is the Japanese market.
+Japanese markets remain weak against the NY Dow and NASDAQ.
+The VIX, a measure of U.S. market volatility, declined to a weekly low of 16.6.
+The Nikkei VI fell to a weekly low of 28.8.
+The U.S. market is optimistic and the Japanese market is volatile.

-The Nikkei 225 is above the 9-day and the 25-day lines.
-This is a "green light" for the short-term trend.
+The Nikkei 225 is below the 9-day and 25-day lines.
+This is a “red light” for the short-term trend.

-The Nikkei 225 is above chimoku Kinko Chart's cloud, and the Nikkei 225's total divergence is +37.8%The divergence between the Nikkei 225 and the 200-day moving average was +20.8%.
-Since the three factor is positive, a "green signal" is lit for the medium-term trend.
+The Nikkei 225 is within the Ichimoku Kinko Chart's cloud.
+The Nikkei 225's divergence ratio is -9.3%.
+The divergence from the 200-day moving average was -2.6% since these three factors are positive, a “yellow light” has been given to the medium-term trend.

-In the U.S. market, the NYDow is above the 9-day line and the 25-day line and the 200-day line.
-It is above Ichimoku Chart cloud.
+In the U.S. market, the NYDow is above the 9-day, and 25-day lines, and 200-day line.
+It is above the Ichimoku Chart cloud.

-The NASDAQ is above the 9-day line and the 25-day line and the 200-day line.
-It is above the Ichimoku Kinko's cloud.
+The NASDAQ is above the 9-day, and 25-day lines, and 200-day line.
+The NASDAQ is above the Ichimoku Chart cloud.

-This is a " green light" in the short term and a "green light" in the medium term.
+This is a “green signal” in the short term and a “green signal” in the medium term.

 [Outlook for this week]

-Looking at the U.S. market from a fundamental perspective, concerns about a global economic slowdown due to the spread of the new coronavirus have receded, but risk factors include inflation and rising interest rates due to the Russia-Ukraine war and economic slowdown due to energy shortages and deteriorating political conditions in the EU, U.S.-China trade friction, financial market turmoil caused by the bursting of the Chinese real estate bubble and credit contraction, and geopolitical risks in the Middle East and East Asia.
+Looking at the U.S. market in terms of fundamentals, we are aware of concerns of a recession in the near term.
+Other risk factors include inflation and rising interest rates due to the Russia-Ukraine war, economic recession due to energy shortages and deteriorating political conditions in the EU, U.S.-China trade friction, financial market turmoil caused by the bursting of China's real estate bubble and credit crunch, and expanding geopolitical risks in the Middle East.

 Recent LIBOR rates have been on the rise, and we continue to be wary of a resurgence of financial instability.

-Last week, the Nikkei 225 moved above its assumed range.
-The upside was about 1,040 yen above the assumed line and the downside was about 790 yen above the assumed line.
+Last week, the Nikkei 225 remained within the assumed range.
+The upside was about 350 yen below our assumption and the downside was about 530 yen above the assumed line.

 [Fundamental viewpoint]